 - Preheat the oven to 400F / 200C / 180fan.

-- Heat 1 tbsp of butter, ghee or oil in a skillet or non stick sauté pan.
+- Heat 1 tablespoon of oil in a skillet or non stick sauté pan.
 Add the onion and fry for 3 minutes until soft and translucent.
 Add the garlic and sauté for a further 30 seconds.
 Remove from the pan and wipe out the pan ready for the meatballs.

-- Place the meat, 1 tbsp dried oregano, half of the cooked onion and garlic mix, 1 tbsp coconut aminos, egg, a good pinch of salt and pepper and 1 tbsp pecorino in a bowl and mix to combine.
+- Place the meat, 1 tablespoon dried oregano, half of the cooked onion and garlic mix, 1 tablespoon coconut aminos, egg, a good pinch of salt and pepper and 1 tablespoon pecorino in a bowl and mix to combine.
 Using wet hands, roll into meatballs about 3 cm in size.

-- Heat 1 tbsp of butter, ghee or oil in your skillet or sauté pan and cook the keto meatballs, turning frequently for 5 - 7 minutes until browned.
+- Heat 1 tablespoon of oil in your skillet or sauté pan and fry the meatballs, turning frequently for 5 - 7 minutes until browned.
 Remove from the heat.
 (Transfer to an oven proof dish if you’re not using a cast iron pan that can go in the oven or temporarily remove the meatballs from the skillet whilst you make the sauce.)

-- To a clean skillet / pan, add the chopped tomatoes, tomato puree, remaining garlic and onion, 1 tbsp coconut aminos, 1 tbsp oregano, season and bring to the boil.
+- To a clean skillet / pan, add the chopped tomatoes, tomato puree, remaining garlic and onion, 1 tablespoon coconut aminos, 1 tablespoon oregano, season and bring to the boil.
 Reduce to a simmer and cook for about 5 minutes until thicker in consistency.

 - Coat the meatballs in the tomato sauce.
-Top with mozzarella, 2 tbsp pecorino and bake for about 15 - 20 minutes until the cheese has fully melted.
+Top with shredded mozzarella, 2 tablespoon pecorino and bake 15 - 20 minutes until the cheese has fully melted.
 Top with fresh oregano and cracked black pepper.